How to Align Partition?

 One of my friends has a deep understanding of the benefits of aligning partitions.
 His work asks fast working step.
 Though he is a man of high operating speed, his computer always let him down and worked slow, especially when transfer data.
 He did try to find the reason but did not succeed.
 Once when we chat online, accidently I knew that from him.
 Since I know what the exact reason can be, I told him the reason of the slow work of his PC and teach him how to realign partition.
 He did as I told him and it did work; his computer runs much faster than before.
 Now, he never worries about his work being affected by his computer any more.

 Then, how to align partition?
 You can do it with the help of AOMEI Partition Assistant just as what I suggested to my friend.
-AOMEI Partition Assistant supports SSD partition alignment and its free version can help you to accomplish the operation.
+AOMEI Partition Assistant supports SSD partition alignment and it can help you to accomplish the operation.
 Then, how to align partition with the help of AOMEI Partition Assistant?
 Just follow this article.

 Before you do